 Other treatment options for whiplash may include numbing injections and over-the-counter pain medications such as ibuprofen to help relieve pain and inflammation.

-What are the Possible Complications of Whiplash?
+Possible Complications of Whiplash?

 While most individuals fully recover from the symptoms within a few weeks, others experience lingering pain some months or even years later.
 Patients with previous back or neck injuries may experience long-term effects of whiplash after the injury.